 When creating your backyard ice rink, think big.
-And you’ll need to go with a size that fits your yard.
-But if you have the space and the budget, the bigger the better so you’ll have more room for more skaters.
+And you'll need to go with a size that fits your yard.
+But if you have space and the budget, the bigger the better for a DIY ice rink so you'll have more room for more skaters.

 Check for Slope

 Your yard may look flat, but there's a good chance you have a slope.
 Before you start building or filling the space with water for your DIY ice rink, make sure to check the slope and know for sure where the water line will be.
 And add some fill if necessary for an even surface.

 Don't skimp on bracing.
 Because the last thing you want is for your bracing to fail, which will create some major icing and potential flooding in your yard.
 And if you're handy, you can build the bracing—there are several designs online including wooden stakes and some with rebar.
 You can also buy bracing from some online companies.

 Photo: Courtesy of Iron Sleek

 The best time to build your backyard ice rink is in the days and weeks leading up to the first freeze.
 This will allow you to set the bracing and sideboards (if using) and give them time to "freeze in."
 And then once you've had several days of temperatures below 36 degrees F and night temps of below 32 degrees, the ground should be hard enough and you can fill the DIY ice rink.